elokaagu/rhood-studio-admin/PORTAL_DOCUMENTATION.md

 SELECT * FROM pg_policies WHERE tablename = 'table_name';
 ```

-This documentation provides a comprehensive overview of the R/HOOD Studio platform, its features, technical implementation, and operational procedures.
+This documentation provides a comprehensive overview of the R/HOOD Portal platform, its features, technical implementation, and operational procedures.
 For specific technical details or implementation questions, refer to the individual component documentation or contact the development team.